 Brand name product: Natroba*

 Spinosad is derived from soil bacteria.
 Spinosad topical suspension, 0.9%, was approved by the FDA in 2011.
 Since it kills live lice as well as unhatched eggs, retreatment is usually not needed.
 Nit combing is not required.
-Spinosad topical suspension is approved for the treatment of children 4 years of age and older.
+Spinosad topical suspension is approved for the treatment of children 6 months of age and older; but safety in children less than 4 years has not been established.
 It is safe and effective when used as directed.
 Repeat treatment should be given only if live (crawling) lice are seen 7 days after the first treatment.

 For second–line treatment only:

 Brand name products: None available

 Lindane is an organochloride.
 The American Academy of Pediatrics (AAP) no longer recommends it as a pediculocide.
 Although lindane shampoo 1% is approved by the FDA for the treatment of head lice, it is not recommended as a first–line treatment.
 Overuse, misuse, or accidentally swallowing lindane can be toxic to the brain and other parts of the nervous system; its use should be restricted to patients for whom prior treatments have failed or who cannot tolerate other medications that pose less risk.
 Lindane should not be used to treat premature infants, persons with HIV, a seizure disorder, women who are pregnant or breast–feeding, persons who have very irritated skin or sores where the lindane will be applied, infants, children, the elderly, and persons who weigh less than 110 pounds.
 Retreatment should be avoided.

 - Do not use extra amounts of any lice medication unless instructed to do so by your physician or pharmacist.
 The drugs used to treat lice are insecticides and can be dangerous if they are misused or overused.